truemark/autoalarm/cloudwatch-agent-configuration.md

 ## Step 2: Install the SSM Agent

 AWS Systems Manager Agent (SSM Agent) is installed by default on Amazon Linux 2 AMIs and some other supported AMIs.
-If your instance does not have SSM Agent installed, follow the [official guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to install it.
+If your instance does not have SSM Agent installed, you will need to install it.
 ## Step 3: Install the CloudWatch Agent

 Use SSM to run commands on your EC2 instances to install the CloudWatch Agent.